farmera/sare_grant/study_results_drones.md

 A primary advantage of the drone compared with other methods is the ability to pre-program an exact height (250ft) and range prior to each flight.
 This advantage is clearly demonstrated in __Figure 2__ taken from  'nadir' perspective.
 It shows two 100 x 60 ft sections in perspective.
-Here the precision offered by semi-autonomous, programmable drones outperforms other aerial methods considered.
+As indicated here the precision offered by semi-autonomous, programmable drones outperforms other aerial methods considered.

 ![](img/RGB_SARE-Cropped.png)